 - Once the sugar is combined, add nutmeg and salt.
 Increase mixer speed to high and whip until light and fluffy, about 5-7 minutes.

-- Transfer frosting to a piping bag fitted with a large star tip (I used Wilton 8B) and pipe swirls onto cooled cupcakes.
+- Transfer frosting to a piping bag fitted with a large star tip and pipe swirls onto cooled cupcakes.

 - Garnish with freshly grated nutmeg and a cinnamon stick, if desired.
 Enjoy!